Paul Orfalea

 Paul J. Orfalea (born November 28, 1947) is an American businessman who founded the copy-chain Kinko's.

 Orfalea was born in Los Angeles, California to Lebanese parents.
 He is currently a philanthropist and a visiting professor at California Lutheran University's School of Management, in the Global and International Studies Department of the University of California at Santa Barbara (UCSB), at the Lloyd Greif Center for Entrepreneurial Studies at the University of Southern California (USC) Marshall School of Business, and at the Fred Kiesner Center for Entrepreneurship for the College of Business Administration at Loyola Marymount University.
 He is married to Jane Walker Wood the ex-wife of Christopher Lloyd.
-Wood left Lloyd for Orfalea.

 Early life

 Orfalea's father and grandmother ran clothing stores in Los Angeles.
 According to Orfalea, he was a woodshop major in high school, and his typical report card was "two C's, three D's, and an F." Due to his dyslexia and attention deficit hyperactivity disorder, Orfalea reportedly flunked two grades and was expelled from several schools.
 He later attended the University of Southern California.
 Despite being fired from a number of jobs, his family supported him in his determination to launch his own business.
 In later life, he remarked on the subject of his handicaps, "I get bored easily, and that is a great motivator, I think everybody should have dyslexia and ADD."
 His curly, red hair earned him the nickname "Kinko".